sodadata/docs/soda-cl/cross-row-checks.md

 You can use cross checks to compare row counts between datasets in different data sources, as in the example below.

-If you wish to compare row counts of datasets in different data sources, you must have configured a connection to both data sources in your <a href="https://docs.soda.io/soda-core/first-scan.html#the-configuration-yaml-file" target="_blank"> configuration YAML file</a>.
-Soda needs access to both data sources in order to execute a cross check between data sources.

 In the example, `retail_customers` is the name of the other dataset, and `aws_postgres_retail` is the name of the data source in which `retail_customers` exists.

 ```yaml